Ellesmere Island: Grise Fiord

+Transportation

+Transportation along coastal waters has been historically important for hunting and trade, whether on the sea ice or in small boats.
+The ice foot, a belt of level and secure ice around the shoreline between the high and low water marks, can be used from mid-September to July.
+In contrast, the pack ice does not stabilize and freeze fast until February, and presents a much rougher surface for travel.

+The navigation season for seagoing vessels is from late July to September, but is often considered treacherous due to currents, persistent shore ice, sea ice, and massive icebergs calved off of the many glaciers.
+September also marks a change in the weather with regular fog and the beginning of the autumn storm season.

 In popular culture

-Ellesmere Island is the setting of much of Melanie McGrath’s The Long Exile: A True Story of Deception and Survival Amongst the Inuit of the Canadian Arctic about the High Arctic relocation, and also of her Edie Kiglatuk mystery series.
+Ellesmere Island is the setting of much of Melanie McGrath's The Long Exile: A True Story of Deception and Survival Amongst the Inuit of the Canadian Arctic about the High Arctic relocation, and also of her Edie Kiglatuk mystery series.

-In the 2013 American superhero film Man of Steel, Ellesmere Island was the site of a combined United States-Canadian scientific expedition to recover an ancient Kryptonian spaceship buried in the glacial ice pack.
+In the 2013 American superhero film Man of Steel, Ellesmere Island is the site of a combined United States-Canadian scientific expedition to recover an ancient Kryptonian spaceship buried in the glacial ice pack.

-The island was the location for the 2014 BBC programme Snow Wolf Family and Me.
+The island is the location for the 2014 BBC programme Snow Wolf Family and Me.

-Ellesmere Island (and in particular the Milne ice shelf) is a main location in Dan Brown's novel Deception Point.

-The 2008 documentary Exile by Zacharias Kunuk documents the experiences of Inuit families who were forcibly relocated to Ellesmere island in the 1950s to 'settle' it for the Canadian government.
-The families discuss being deceived by the Canadian government about the conditions and terms of where they were going and having to endure years of surviving in inhospitable conditions with little food or water.
+The 2008 documentary Exile by Zacharias Kunuk documents the experiences of Inuit families who were forcibly relocated to Ellesmere island in the 1950s to settle it for the Canadian government.
+The families discuss being deceived by the government about the conditions and terms of where they were going and having to endure years of surviving in inhospitable conditions with little food or water.

+In 2022, the US National Museum of Wildlife Art debuted the travelling exhibit Wolves: Photography by Ronan Donovan.
+The exhibit was developed in collaboration with the National Geographic Society and features images and videos of the Arctic wolves living on Ellesmere Island.